Gobindapaull/wordpress/README.md

 # wordpress
-All concepts, plugins and fundamentals about WordPress
+All concepts, plugins and fundamentals of WordPress